matthambrecht/eaql/README.md

 <p align="center"><img href="https://github.com/matthambrecht/eaql-db/actions/workflows/tests.yaml" src="https://github.com/matthambrecht/eaql-db/actions/workflows/tests.yaml/badge.svg"/></p>

-**EAQL (English Augmented Query Language)** is a simplified, English-like query language designed as a stepping stone to SQL.
+**EAQL (English Augmented Query Language)** is a simplified, English-like query language designed as an even simpler stepping stone into SQL.
 It's built for learners, educators, and simple projects where traditional SQL may feel intimidating or overly complex.

 ~~Bundled with **EAQL-DB**, a lightweight in-memory database, this project lowers the barrier to entry for understanding databases and query logic, making it perfect for prototyping, classrooms, or learning on your own.~~